 Tips from Wildlife Artist of the Year winners

-Wildlife Artist of the Year is David Shepherd Wildlife Foundation’s (DSWF) prestigious wildlife art competition, open to any artist over the age of 17 using any technique, medium and style.
+Wildlife Artist of the Year is David Shepherd Wildlife Foundation’s (DSWF) prestigious wildlife art competition, open to any artist over the age of 17 using a variety of techniques, mediums and styles.

-The DSWF team spoke to previous Wildlife Artist of the Year winners, Stephen Rew, Andrew Pledge and DSWF Partner Artist, Martin Aveling, about their strategy when entering this extraordinarily competitive art competition.
+The DSWF team spoke to previous Wildlife Artist of the Year winners, Stephen Rew, Andrew Pledge and DSWF Partner Artist and Human Impact category judge, Martin Aveling, about their strategies when entering this extraordinarily competitive art competition.

 In 2019, Stephen won with his octopus sculpture, ‘Writhe’ entered in the Into the Blue category.
 In 2020, Andrew Pledge took gold won for his detailed Wings category entry, ‘Wood Stork’.

 The exceptionally talented pencil artist, Martin Aveling has a 100% record of being shortlisted for the Wildlife Artist of the Year exhibition over the last 12 years.